-A: It is a fact that return movements into some areas do not happen fast.
+It is a fact that return movements into some areas do not happen fast.
 How could they after what people have experienced in some areas?
 But as far as refugee return is concerned, even Human Rights Watch has recognized the "breakthroughs" achieved in the post-war development of the country.
 People are returning to Srebrenica, to Foca and other places that have seen the worst atrocities.
 In 2000, over 24,000 registered minority returns took place in the RS, the actual number is even when you consider "spontaneous returns."
 Returns in the most contentious areas are taking place where individuals wishing to return are supported by responsible leadership.
-So after all, I am confident.

 And property law implementation is one of my priorities, and the International Community has devoted great resources to this.
 Each municipality's housing office is monitored by a representative of the international community.
 I have dismissed dozens of officials last year because they violated the property laws.
 In addition, my office supports the ongoing prosecutions of local officials that violate the property laws and occupants that loot property.
 I fully support the process.

 But you must be aware that only a fifth of the claims for repossessing apartments and houses have been solved so far - 200,000 are still pending.
 That means that in 200,000 cases, the current occupants must vacate the properties, and many are in need of alternative accommodation.
-The local authorities responsible under their legal obligation to provide alternative accommodation are the most pressing obstacle towards implementing the property laws.
-Having said that, I do think that it is possible to solve that problem in the next one to two years.
+Local authorities are responsible under their legal obligation to provide alternative accommodation as the most pressing obstacle towards implementing the property laws.
+But, I do think that it is possible to solve that problem in the next one to two years.

-Q: What will you undertake with regard to corruption and smuggling which is extremely present in BiH?
+Q:What will you undertake with regard to corruption and smuggling which is extremely present in BiH?

-A: Fighting corruption has been one of the top priorities for the International Community in Bosnia and Herzegovina and will be in the future.
-The essential instrument of the struggling against smuggling is the establishment of an operational state-border service.
+Fighting corruption has been one of the top priorities for the International Community in Bosnia and Herzegovina and will be in the future.
 Last year I imposed a law to establish such a service which is currently taking shape.
 Only recently, the State Border Service began with the selection of staff.
 I hope that the millions of tax evasion through smuggling will come to a halt, once the border service is in action.
 Active support from Zagreb in that context will be of crucial importance.